 FY 2021 Recommendation Туре Fiscal Year 2022 Status 9.
-Continue and complete efforts to require PIV authentication for all privileged users, servers, and applications, through NARA's CyberArk authenticatio project and other efforts. n SD Open; see 2022 Significant Deficiency, recommendation "A.8."
-10. Ensure a comprehensive identity, credential, and accommanagement (ICAM) policy or strategy, which include the establishment of related standard operating procedures, identification of stakeholders, communicated relevant goals, task assignments, and measure and reporting progress is developed and implemented. es SD Open; see 2022 Significant Deficiency, recommendation "A.9."
-11. Ensure POA&Ms for the NARANet, RCPBS, and OFA systems are created, updated, and remediated, for easystem in accordance with NARA policies, guidance, directives, to include enhanced POA&M closure procedures. ach Open; see 2021 Significant Deficiency, recommendation "A.10."
-12. For those systems identified in which the Authorizing Official (AO) listed in the Authorization to Operate (AT has changed, NARA should follow the NARA Security Methodology for Certification and Accreditation (C&A and Security Assessment in regard to requirements unchanges in authorizing officials.
-This is a separate action the ongoing authorization process. y) SD pon Open; see 2022 Significant Deficiency, recommendation "A.11."
-13. Update NARA's Cyber Security Framework Methodol Processes & Procedures, for ongoing authorizations, include examples of situations where a change in state could prompt the independent security control assess to recommend re-certification of a system. to tus SD Open; see 2022 Significant Deficiency, recommendation "A.12."
-14. Develop oversight mechanisms to ensure system sec plans reflect current operational environments, includ accurate status of the implementation of system secu controls, and all applicable security controls are prope evaluated prior to including in the plan. e an rity SD Open; see 2022 Significant Deficiency, recommendation "A.13."
+Continue and complete efforts to require PIV authentication for all privileged users, servers, and applications, through NARA's CyberArk authentication project and other efforts.
+SD Open; see 2022 Significant Deficiency, recommendation "A.8."
+10. Ensure a comprehensive identity, credential, and access management (ICAM) policy or strategy, which includes the establishment of related standard operating procedures, identification of stakeholders, communicating relevant goals, task assignments, and measure and reporting progress is developed and implemented.
+SD Open; see 2022 Significant Deficiency, recommendation "A.9."
+11. Ensure POA&Ms for the NARANet, RCPBS, and OFAS systems are created, updated, and remediated, for each system in accordance with NARA policies, guidance, and directives, to include enhanced POA&M closure procedures.
+SD Open; see 2021 Significant Deficiency, recommendation "A.10."
+12. For those systems identified in which the Authorizing Official (AO) listed in the Authorization to Operate (ATO) has changed, NARA should follow the NARA Security Methodology for Certification and Accreditation (C&A) and Security Assessment in regard to requirements upon changes in authorizing officials.
+This is a separate activity from the ongoing authorization process.
+SD Open; see 2022 Significant Deficiency, recommendation "A.11."
+13. Update NARA's Cyber Security Framework Methodology Processes & Procedures, for ongoing authorizations, to include examples of situations where a change in status could prompt the independent security control assessor to recommend re-certification of a system.
+SD Open; see 2022 Significant Deficiency, recommendation "A.12."
+14. Develop oversight mechanisms to ensure system security plans reflect current operational environments, include an accurate status of the implementation of system security controls, and all applicable security controls are properly evaluated prior to including in the plan.
+SD Open; see 2022 Significant Deficiency, recommendation "A.13."
 15. Document and implement a process to track and remediate persistent configuration vulnerabilities, or document acceptance of the associated risks.
 SD Open; see 2022 Significant Deficiency, recommendation "A.14."